david-drew/OpenVINO-Custom-Layers/README.2019.md

 ## Before You Start
-It's assumed that you've installed `OpenVINO r4 or r5`, including the Model Optimizer.
-For 2019.r1, see the other document.
+It's assumed that you've installed `OpenVINO 2019.r1`, including the Model Optimizer.
+If you're using an earlier version, refer to the other document.

 Sample code, specifically the `classification_sample`, is located at:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`~/inference_engine_samples/intel64/Release`<br>